A Magical Christmas in Belfast

 Spending Christmas in Belfast was an unexpected pleasure that I didn’t anticipate.
 We had an absolute magical Christmas walking around the brilliantly decorated Belfast streets.

 Belfast is one of the hottest cities to visit these days.
 It has left the troubles far behind and has one of the hippest vibes on the planet.
-National Geographic Travel Magazine has declared that Belfast is an absolute “must see” destination, and as a house sitter, I couldn’t agree more.
+National Geographic Travel Magazine has declared that Belfast is an absolute “must-see” destination, and as a house sitter, I couldn’t agree more.

-From super friendly locals, to top notch dining destinations, scenery that will knock your socks off and thousands of years of history you couldn’t find a better place to settle for a while and spend time exploring.
+From super friendly locals to top-notch dining destinations, scenery that will knock your socks off and thousands of years of history you couldn’t find a better place to settle for a while and spend time exploring.
 If you are lucky enough to be here at Christmas time here are some of the Belfast must do’s for Christmas.

-What to do in Belfast at Christmas Time
+What to do at Christmas in Belfast

 1. Christmas Lights in Belfast